louismullie/temp-data/markdown_final/ada7c5f0-e01f-1dfa-cdc4-9adb7c50a0d8.md

 ### CML and the WHO: why? [^a02d9657].
 ASCO (2024).
 Medium credibility.

 With TKI therapy and careful disease monitoring, the incidence of progression to advanced phase disease has decreased, and the 10-year overall survival rate for CML is 80%-90%.
 The designation of AP has thus become less relevant, where resistance stemming from ABL1 kinase mutations and/or additional cytogenetic abnormalities and the development of BP represent key disease attributes.
-Accordingly, AP is omitted in the current classification in favor of an emphasis on high-risk features associated with CP progression and resistance to TKIs. ".
+Accordingly, AP is omitted in the current classification in favor of an emphasis on high-risk features associated with CP progression and resistance to TKIs".
 Modifying the criteria for AP does not pose a problem; in fact it is expected when new therapies are introduced that transform the landscape as dramatically as imatinib did for CML.
 However, as practicing oncologists who see patients with CML, we have to consider the clinical utility of the term AP and whether deleting it from the current WHO classification solves or creates a problem.

 Imatinib shifted the treatment paradigm, produced previously inconceivable responses that expanded our CML lexicon, and led to a completely new set of response criteria such as major molecular response, deep molecular response, and treatment-free remission.
 From the formal definition of these response criteria, identification of new risk factors emerged such as lack of early molecular response after 3 months of TKI therapy and loss of molecular response at any time, which have proven to be extremely useful to the clinician.
 For example, a patient in AP at diagnosis should be started on therapy with a second-generation TKI rather than imatinib, and the US Food and Drug Administration–approved dose for this phase is different than the CP dose for some of the TKIs.
 A different scenario is the patient who is already on a second. -generation TKI but progresses to AP; this patient should be given ponatinib or asciminib.
 In this instance, stem-cell transplantation could also be considered.